 Dental model and x-rays used for occlusion dentistry

 Occlusion dentistry is an approach to prosthodontics, reconstructive dentistry, that involves an in-depth understanding of the way the oral structures function together.
-Our dentists use landmark anatomy, such as the retromolar pads, as an important indicator and basis for designing replacement teeth that will function optimally and last as long as possible.

 For example, if Dr. Lamberti is designing a crown for a dental implant, he does more than make sure the crown fits in well with the teeth that are adjacent to it.
 He also considers the position of the opposing tooth (or teeth).
 If the opposing tooth has shifted out of its anatomically correct position, an interference results and bite forces are incorrect.
 This affects both the crown’s long-term viability and the patient’s biting function capability.